 “How come they don’t leak?” he asked Emma.

 She followed his gaze.
 “Oh, they’re fake, sir,” she said.
 “If enough things are fake, no one notices the things that are real.”
-She plucked a bone from between the couch cushions and flicked it to a ghoulet, who crunched it down eagerly.
+She plucked a bone from between the sofa cushions and flicked it to a ghoulet, who caught it and crunched it down eagerly.

 “Oh.”
 G.R Yorkshire said.
 “Well.
 Always good to have some human insight, I guess.”
 He watched a woman, a top hat crowning her extravagantly green hair, stoop to rub a ghoulet’s belly.
 It wriggled and grunted in delight, and he shook his head.
 “Gods know, I don’t understand them.”